K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 Vector is normalized and passed through a softmax function which creates class probabilities.

 #### Stage 5
-Classification of image given logit probailities to sort into AD and NC.
+Classification of image given logit probabilities to sort into AD and NC.

 ## 3. Dataset